For Professionals

 Potassium

 Potassium is found in most foods, and your body needs it for many reasons.
 When you are in kidney failure (on dialysis), it is important to keep a healthy level of potassium in your body.
 Potassium plays an important role in helping your muscles expand and contract.
 Your heart is a muscle, so keeping potassium at a healthy level helps to keep your heart beating the right way.
-Having too much potassium in your body can be very dangerous-it can lead to heart attack and even death.
+Having too much potassium in your body is very serious and can even be deadly if not treated.
+Too little potassium may cause fewer bowel movements, or hard, dry, or difficult-to-pass stools, also known as constipation.
+Let your doctor and dialysis care team know if you are struggling with constipation.

 Tips to lower your potassium levels:

-• Prepare and cook your meals from scratch using one of our kidney-friendly recipes, so you can control the amount of potassium in your food
+• Prepare and cook one of our low-potassium kidney-friendly recipes, so you can control the amount of potassium in your food.

 Phosphorus